Kesava-S/Automaitee/README.md

-# Kondamaal AutoTech Website
+# Kondamaal Business Automation Website

-This is a prototype website for Kondamaal AutoTech (KAT), a Marketing Automation company.
+This is a prototype website for Kondamaal Business Automation, a Marketing Automation company.

 ## Features